Ananyakumarisingh/QuickChat/README.md

 | POST | /api/login | This endpoint should allow to login after comparing the user's credentails. | 201 |

-# Talk-A-Tive

-Talk-a-tive is a Full Stack Chatting App.
-Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.

----
 ## Run Locally

 Clone the project